4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 Additional options (**Variable 1...10**) are available when the *Hierarchical List Box* option is selected, corresponding to each *dataSource* array to use as break column.
 Each time a value is entered in a field, a new row is added.
 Se pueden especificar hasta 10 variables.
 These variables set the hierarchical levels to be displayed in the first column.

 The first variable always corresponds to the name of the variable for the first column of the list box (the two values are automatically bound).
-This first variable is always visible and enterable.
+Esta primera variable está siempre visible y se puede editar.
 Por ejemplo: country.
 The second variable is also always visible and enterable; it specifies the second hierarchical level.
 Por ejemplo: regions.
 Beginning with the third field, each variable depends on the one preceding it.
-Por ejemplo: counties, cities, etc. A maximum of ten hierarchical levels can be specified.
+Por ejemplo: counties, cities, etc. Se puede especificar un máximo de diez niveles jerárquicos.
 If you remove a value, the whole hierarchy moves up a level.

 The last variable is never hierarchical even if several identical values exists at this level.
 For example, referring to the configuration illustrated above, imagine that arr1 contains the values A A A B B B, arr2 has the values 1 1 1 2 2 2 and arr3 the values X X Y Y Y Z. In this case, A, B, 1 and 2 could appear in collapsed form, but not X and Y: